 To understand your money mindset, start by reflecting on your childhood experiences with money.
 Consider how your parents handled finances and what lessons you learned from them.
 Did they model good financial habits, or did they struggle with money management?
 Recognizing these influences can help you understand your current financial behaviors.

 Identify your personal values and how they relate to money and financial decisions.
 Are you driven by security, freedom, generosity, or something else?
-Understanding your values can help you align your financial goals with what truly matters to you.
+Understanding your values can help you align your financial goals with what truly matters to you, ultimately leading to better management of your personal finances.

 It’s also important to recognize any negative or limiting beliefs about money that may be holding you back.
 Common negative beliefs include thinking that money is inherently bad or that you don’t deserve financial success.
 Developing a growth mindset and being open to learning and improving your financial knowledge and skills can help you overcome these barriers.